moctl — administer Moera nodes

 name assign NAMEAssign an existing name NAME to the node.
 The 24 secret words are to be passed

 to the standard input, one per line.
-It is allowed to pass them exactly how they
+It is allowed to pass them exactly as they

 are printed by name register, where each word is prepended with its number.